-- While the sauce is simmering, mix the corn starch and cold water together to make a corn starch slurry and mix well.
+- While the sauce is simmering, mix corn starch and cold water together to make a corn starch slurry and set it aside.

 - Once the sauce has simmered for a few minutes, stir the sauce quickly with a utensil while adding in the corn starch slurry slowly.
 Keep stirring until the sauce thickens.

 - Once the sauce thickens, set it aside for later.